thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 - <i>sqlQueue_DeletePacketQueue_${index_of_queue}</i> (statsNames - <i>totalMsgs, failedMsgs, successfulMsgs</i>): stats about deleting <b>persisted packets</b> from the database.
 - <i>sqlQueue_TimeseriesQueue_${index_of_queue}</i> (statsNames - <i>totalMsgs, failedMsgs, successfulMsgs</i>): stats about <b>historical stats persistence</b> to the database.

-Please note that in order to achieve maximum performance, **ThingsBoard MQTT broker uses several queues (threads)** per each of the specified queues above.
+Please note that in order to achieve maximum performance, **TBMQ uses several queues (threads)** per each of the specified queues above.

 ## Getting help